 By contrast, cryptocurrencies remain largely unregulated.

 That’s a benefit to some investors, who may have mixed feelings about government regulation.
-Decentralized networks run each cryptocurrency, with individuals focused on maintaining their technology and ensuring the integrity of the currency.
-Still, all cryptocurrencies and exchanges remain at risk of facing drastic transformation or elimination by government regulation in the near future.
-In June, for example, the United Kingdom banned the Binance exchange from operating within the country.
+Decentralized networks run each cryptocurrency, with individuals focused on maintaining their technology and ensuring the integrity of the project.

 7. Trading Hours